 The Falkland Islands Government (FIG) are looking to appoint a Detective Sergeant to join its existing team at the Royal Falkland Islands Police.

-Set in the South Atlantic Ocean, the Falkland Islands benefits from unique wildlife, low crime rates, free health care, excellent school provision, and the close proximity of South America as a holiday destination.
+Set in the South Atlantic Ocean, the Falkland Islands benefits from unique wildlife, breath taking scenery, low crime rates, small population, a varied social calendar, free health care, excellent school provision, and the close proximity of South America as a holiday destination, once Covid restrictions allow.

-An exciting opportunity has arisen with the Royal Falkland Islands Police (RFIP) for a positive and dynamic Detective Sergeant, with recent UK, Commonwealth, or Overseas Territories CID policing experience, to join the team.
-This is a fixed contract for up to four years and RFIP would be keen to appoint as soon as possible.
+An exciting opportunity has arisen with the Royal Falkland Islands Police (RFIP) for a positive and dynamic Detective Constable, with recent policing experience, to join the team.
+This is a fixed contract for four years (negotiable) and RFIP would be keen to appoint as soon as possible.

 - Hold a current, valid driving licence

 - Have keen observational skills, an eye for details and a methodical and organised approach to work

 - Recognise and report criminal offences and investigate offences as instructed by senior officers.

 - Be sufficiently physically fit enough to meet the demands of the role

 - Be able to cope effectively with unpleasant and distressing situations